edward330176/edward/_pages/projects.md

   - image_path: /assets/img/creditCard1.jpg
     alt: "Project 4"
     title: "Predicting Customer Credit Card Churn"
     excerpt: "Customers are at risk of churning from their credit card services.
 A complete exploratory data analysis and machine learning models are utilized to identify plausible reasons.
-With the inreasing number of cusotmers leaving their credit crard providers, this project aims to provide insights into potential churn risks."
+With the increasing number of cusotmers leaving their credit crard providers, this project aims to provide insights into potential churn risks."
     url: "https://github.com/edward330176/credit-card-churn"
     btn_label: "View on Github"
     btn_class: "btn--primary"